salkantay trek group photo

 Lucmabamba - Llactapata

-Today, we will wake up in a lush landscape of rivers, waterfalls, orchids and many plantations, including banana, avocado and coffee.
+Today, we will wake up in this lush landscape of rivers, waterfalls, orchids and many plantations, including banana, avocado and coffee.
 After breakfast, we will begina 3-hour hike along an Inca trail and enjoy the views of the Santa Teresa valley until we reach the archaeological site of Llactapata where our guide will tell us fascinating stories.
 In addition, we will have the opportunity to see the Machu Pichu mountain.

 Hidroelectrica - Aguas Calientes